saltstack/salt-enhancement-proposals/log-rotate-minion-configs.md

 # Summary
 [summary]: #summary

 Purpose is to make current salt-minion log configs (for performing log rotation) available on all operating systems.
-Currently, Windows has two minion configs that set the maz size of the log and set the max number of log files.
+Currently, Windows has two minion configs that set the max size of the log and set the max number of log files.
 However, these configs do not apply to other platforms.
-The work would be to streamline the log rotation by using the most _salty_ features (ie. minion-configs), instead of relying on platform based solutions which may, or may not, be controlled by a different execution/state module, which may, or may not, be updated regularly.
+The work would be to streamline the log rotation by using the most _salty_ features (i.e. minion-configs), instead of relying on platform based solutions which may, or may not, be controlled by a different execution/state module, which may, or may not, be updated regularly.

 # Design
 [design]: #detailed-design